brightcove/brightcove-player-sdk-ios-omniture/README.md

 To add the Omniture Plugin for Brightcove Player SDK to your project manually:

-1. Install the latest version of the [Brightcove Player SDK][bcovsdk].
+1. Install the latest version of the [Brightcove Player SDK][bcovsdkmanualsetup].
 2. Download the latest zip'ed release of the plugin from the [release page][release].
 3. Add the `BrightcoveAMC.framework` project.
+You can do this by right-clicking on the Frameworks folder and choose "Add Files To" option and select the `BrightcoveAMC.framework` from the path where it is stored.
 4. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
 5. On the "Build Phases" tab of your application target, add the following to the "Link Binary With Libraries" phase: